COVID-19: Masking policy, vaccinations, testing and general information. Learn more

-Our mission is to partner with patients and family members to transform The MetroHealth System by ensuring the patient's voice is heard.
-The MetroHealth System Patient and Family Advisor (PFA) program includes more than 60 patients and family members.
-Collectively, PFAs logged more than 400 volunteer hours in 2016.
+Our mission is to partner with patients and family members to transform The MetroHealth System by ensuring the patient's and family’s voices are heard.
+The MetroHealth System Patient and Family Advisor Program includes more than 40 patients and family members.
+Collectively, PFAs log more than 400 volunteer hours annually.

 The success of MetroHealth’s PFA program has been recognized nationally by the Institute for Patient and Family Centered Care (IPFCC) and The Beryl Institute.
-PFAs serve on committees and work on projects covering a wide range of topics including improvements in safety, quality, processes and environmental design.
+PFAs work in collaboration with MetroHealth staff on projects covering a wide range of topics including improvements in safety, quality, processes and environmental design.

 If you are a patient or family member interested in becoming a Patient and Family Advisor, please contact [email protected]

-The PFA Council, which includes patients, family members of patients and MetroHealth employees, provides feedback on current initiatives and processes, reviews instructional materials, and generates new ideas to improve the patient experience.
-MetroHealth’s Dr. Julie Sterbank, DO, chairs the PFA Council.
-“Hearing from patients and family members directly gives all of our staff a great perspective on health care from the patients’ point-of-view.
-And that makes us better caregivers.”
+The PFA Council (PFAC), which includes patients, family members of patients and MetroHealth employees, provides feedback on initiatives and processes, reviews instructional materials and generates ideas to improve the patient experience.
+Patient and Family Advisor Eartha Weston co-chairs the council.

 Patients and family members participate on the PFA Council for a variety of reasons, many of them deeply personal.
-Susan Kiedio, one of the first members of the Council, explains that her husband, Bob, passed away four years ago, after several weeks as an inpatient at MetroHealth.
+Susan Kiedio, one of the first members of the Council, explains that her husband, Bob, passed away after several weeks as an inpatient at MetroHealth.
 “I met with his doctors after he passed away; we have been working together ever since,” Kiedio said.
 “I have been amazed at how much the hospital has transformed in these last few years.”

 As a PFA Council member, Kiedio’s efforts are focused primarily on improving communications between caregivers and patients and their family members.
-“When I speak to new employees during orientation sessions,” she said.
-“I remind them, repeatedly, to be sure the patient and family members understand their language.
-Things happen so fast; patients and family are often frightened and don’t really know what’s happening.
+“When I speak to new employees, I remind them, repeatedly, to be sure the patient and family members understand their language,” she said.
+“Things happen so fast.
+Patients and family are often frightened and don’t really know what’s happening.
 I ask the caregivers to please take the time to explain.”